Ed0827/PriceAware/README.md

 ## Features

-- **Symptom Analysis**: The application analyzes user-reported symptoms using a combination of vector search (Qdrant) and text search (Supabase) to find relevant medical procedures.
+- **Symptom Analysis**: The application analyzes user-reported symptoms using a combination of vector search (Pinecone) and text search (Supabase) to find relevant medical procedures.
 - **Procedure Suggestions**: Based on the symptom analysis, the application suggests appropriate medical procedures with detailed information.
 - **Cost Information**: For each suggested procedure, the application provides cost ranges, deductible amounts, and insurance coverage information.
 - **Alternative Options**: The application suggests alternative procedures that might be relevant to the user's symptoms.